muldjord/boobox/README.md

 DISCLAIMER!
 I plan on making a much more thorough explanation on how to built your own BooBox when I get the time.
 For now, what follows is a quick and dirty walkthrough that should provide all necessary information although in a pretty basic and non-visual way.

-NOTE!
+_NOTE!
 All sounds added to the BooBox server `data` folder MUST be 11KHz 8 bit unsigned!
-Due to memory limitations of the Raspberry Pi Pico the duration of the sounds must also be less than about 5 seconds (thereabout).
+Due to memory limitations of the Raspberry Pi Pico the duration of the sounds must also be less than 192kb.
+Files bigger than this will play, but will be cut off._

-Here's an example of a BooBox I made looking like the fiendlishly funny "Murray the Demonic Talking Skull" from the Monkey Island games:
+Here's an example of a BooBox I made looking like the fiendlishly funny _Murray the Demonic Talking Skull_ from the Monkey Island games:

 [![](https://img.youtube.com/vi/NpiYJFMU0TQ/0.jpg)](https://www.youtube.com/watch?v=NpiYJFMU0TQ)